montali/scala/README.md

 }
 ```

-Remember to import `scala.annotation.tailrec` if you want to use that annotation.
+Remember to import `scala.annotation.tailrec` if you want to use the annotation.

 # Structuring informations